 The science behind

-The GRASPOR device and textile sleeve combine two technologies that monitor muscle activation (by surface Electromyography, sEMG) and blood oxygenation (by Near InfraRed Spectroscopy, NIRS).
-For comfort, textile electrodes that enable detection of electrical impulses when muscles are activated, are integrated into a close-fitting sleeve.
+The GRASPOR device and textile sleeve that monitor blood oxygenation (by Near InfraRed Spectroscopy, NIRS).
 The GRASPOR device, that clicks into the sleeve, is equipped with LED’s which near infrared light penetrates the tissue to a depth of approx. 1.7cm to detect oxygen levels within the muscle.